COVID-19 (coronavirus) can affect children as well as adults.

 Children do not spread the virus more than adults and are rarely the cause of the virus spreading in households.

-If you are worried about your child's health, phone your GP.
+Phone your GP if you are worried about your child's health

 Protecting your child

 The most important things you can do to protect your child are:

 - encourage them to get a COVID-19 vaccine if they are aged 12 or older